dermotduffy/frigate-hass-card/docs/troubleshooting.md

 For some slowly loading cameras, for which [Home Assistant stream preloading](https://www.home-assistant.io/integrations/camera/) is not enabled, Home Assistant may return a blank white image when asked for a still.
-These stills are used during initial Frigate card load of the `live` view if the `live.show_image_during_load` option is enabled.
+These stills are used during initial Advanced Camera Card load of the `live` view if the `live.show_image_during_load` option is enabled.
 Disabling this option should show the default media loading controls (e.g. a spinner or empty video player) instead of the blank white image.